oldtechaa/SeekMIDI/README.md

 ### What is this repository for? ###

-This is the home of SeekMIDI, a simple, lightweight MIDI sequencer.
+This is the home of SeekMIDI, a simple graphical MIDI sequencer.

 ### How do I get set up? ###